eavelardev/script-install-i3-debian/README.md

 script to install i3 tiling windows manager Debian minimal VirtualBox

 This script work with user name 'user', with other user fork repo and edit this lines adduser user sudo sed -i s/=root/=user/g /etc/default/nodm

-or install manually the commands
+or install manually the commands contents in the script

 Install in this case with:
 sh -c "$(wget http://bit.ly/1Ncbyek -O -)"